yassineelhallaoui/Ganges-River-Water-Analysis-and-Visualization/README.md

 - Python 3.x
 - Jupyter Notebook
 - Copernicus Climate Data Store (CDS) API account (for accessing weather data)
+- Satellite Imagery bands 02, 03, 04, 08, 09, 11, 12 adn the TrueColor image.
+- GIS Shape and geojson files for the area of interest, in this project, we have defined a boundary for a selected area along the Ganges River in India..

 ## Installation